team-desenvolvedor-io/curso-mvc-core/Atualizacoes/M09/atualizacao-net-6.md

-## Devido as mudanças no ASP.NET 6 atente-se aos detalhes sobre as aulas a seguir caso esteja usando esta versão
+## Devido as mudanças no ASP.NET 6 atente-se aos detalhes as mudanças nas classes a seguir conforme implementações nas aulas anteriores.

 ### Classe Program.cs: